pgonzaleze/STAT545-hw-woien-esten-nicolai/hw2/Gapminder_Exploration.md

     ## 11      Rwanda    Africa  1992  23.599  7290203  737.0686
     ## 12      Rwanda    Africa  2002  43.413  7852401  785.6538

 It would seem like the extraction worked.
-However, notice that there are only 12 data points, while it shoud be 24.
+However, notice that there are only 12 data points, while it should be 24.
 As one can see, only the data with year ending with 7 is from Afghanistan while only the data with year ending with 2 is from Rwanda.
 So why is this?
 The statement

 ``` r
 country == c("Rwanda", "Afghanistan")